ajaykate1234/E-Commerce-Application/README.md

-• E-Commerce Application
+# E-Commerce Application
     ◦ Use cases:
-        ▪ In this task I have to create APIs for Customer , Product and ProductAttributes
+        ▪ In this task I have to create APIs for Customers, Products and ProductAttributes
-        ▪ Add the JWT authorization before accesing the APIs ◦ As per requirement All CRUD apis created for customer ,product and productAttributes.
+        ▪ Add the JWT authorization before accessing the APIs ◦ As per requirement All CRUD APIs were created for customer,product, and product attributes.
     ◦ Also added the Spring Security to use JWT authentication.